 In the above case, confronting the resident, attempting to address his questions and concerns, responding to the postings, and sending out a cease and desist letter may have ultimately led to a better and less public result.

-Just remember, in the wild world of online defamation law, there’s no “one-size fits all formula” for removing libelous and defamatory content, so it’s extremely important you consult an experienced defamation attorney to explore your legal options.
+Just remember, in the wild world of online defamation law, there’s no “one-size fits all formula” for removing libelous and defamatory content, so it’s extremely important you consult an experienced internet defamation attorney to explore your legal options.

 Curious about how homeowners’ and renters’ insurance policies are a viable option to protect against online defamation and slander?
 Check out our comprehensive blog post here.